 TIGER Discretionary Grants

-The U.S. Department of Transportation (USDOT) has awarded grants under six programs to surface transportation projects that will have a significant impact on the Nation, a metropolitan area or a region.
+The U.S. Department of Transportation (USDOT) has awarded grants under six programs for surface transportation projects that will have a significant impact on the Nation, a metropolitan area or a region.
 This program was first created in the 2009 Recovery Act, since which time USDOT has referred to these grants as Transportation Investment Generating Economic Recovery or "TIGER Discretionary Grants."
-Beginning with the Recovery Act and continuing through the Fiscal Year (FY) 2014 appropriations processes, Congress has provided DOT with six rounds of competitive grants totaling just over $4.2 billion for capital investments in surface transportation infrastructure.
+Beginning with the Recovery Act and continuing through the Fiscal Year (FY) 2015 appropriations processes, Congress has provided DOT with seven rounds of competitive grants totaling just over $4.7 billion for capital investments in surface transportation infrastructure.
 Since 2009, the TIGER program has awarded 342 projects in all 50 states, the District of Columbia and Puerto Rico, including 117 projects to support rural and tribal communities.
+Applications for the seventh round of TIGER grants are due on June 5, 2015.

 Congress authorized USDOT to award $473.847 million in TIGER Discretionary Grants pursuant to the Full-Year Continuing Appropriations Act, 2013 (Pub.
 L. 113-6, March 26, 2013).
 Fifty-two capital construction projects in 37 states were awarded $474 million from the TIGER 2013 program on a competitive basis for projects that will have a significant impact on the Nation, a metropolitan area or a region.

 On November 18, 2011, the President signed the Consolidated and Further Continuing Appropriations Act, 2012 (Pub.
 L. 112-055, Nov.
 18, 2011) (FY 2012 Appropriations Act).
 The FY 2012 (FY12) Appropriations Act appropriated $500 million to be awarded by the Department of Transportation for National Infrastructure Investments.
 The Department of Transportation awarded 47 capital construction projects in 34 states and the District of Columbia a total of almost $500 million from the TIGER 2012 program.